Beach Getaway Guide

 Avoid the coastal route if...

-• • It is monsoon season (June-September) — the ghat roads become dangerous with landslides
+• • It is monsoon season (June-September), when the ghat roads become dangerous with landslides

-• • You get motion sickness — the Konkan ghats are more winding than Chorla
+• • You get motion sickness, because the Konkan ghats are more winding than Chorla

-• • You are travelling at night — the roads are poorly lit and narrow
+• • You are travelling at night, since the roads are poorly lit and narrow

 • • You want to reach Goa the same day you leave Pune in the morning

-Goa trips are longer and more expensive than a quick Shirdi run or a Lonavala day trip.
-Let us lay out the fares honestly so you can budget properly.
+Goa trips are longer and pricier than a quick Shirdi run or a Lonavala day trip.
+Here are the fares laid out plainly so you can budget properly.
+For a line-by-line breakdown of how distance is priced, see our Pune cab rates per km, or punch your own numbers into the fare calculator.

 Vehicle Type One-Way Round Trip Capacity